4mugala/InStringMath/README.md

 This is for the InStringMath class -- main class of the program the rest classes just facilitate the computation.

 ## InStringMath(args)
-class constructor:
+class constructor.

 args: a string (or list) argument containing a mathematical expression.

 ## solve (